 It is our goal to make each program more listenable and something a guest will want to post on their site.

-As you know every program on the Funnel Radio Channel is edited by the studio; Tom Finch and Paul the engineer use a combination of electronic adjustments as well as a personal touch for voices.
-Typically in a 30-minute recording, there are about 3 minutes of um, uh, ah, er, right, ya’know, and, so, and so, ok, well, like I was saying, plus extended silences (not to be confused with thoughtful, deliberate pauses) and words or phrase repetitions (double-clutches) which we edit out.
+Typically in a 30-minute recording, there are about 3-7 minutes of um, uh, ah, er, right, ya’know, and, so, and so, ok, well, like I was saying, plus extended silences (not to be confused with thoughtful, deliberate pauses) and words or phrase repetitions (double-clutches) which we edit out manually to ensure it still sounds very natural.
+It would be way simpler if the speakers didn’t have these habits.
+This is what we also help with.

 By the way, as hard as I try to stop using these, some creep into my own shows but I like to think I am getting better.
 One tip I got from a speaker is to practice by describing something out loud extraneously.
 For instance, I will look at a building when I am driving and I will describe it for a minute which is about 50 -75 words.
 Do this often enough and crutch words start to disappear from your vocabulary.